Business Value of Eliminating Non-Value-Added Work

 Eliminating Manual Data Management Tasks Creates Business Value

-Manufacturers agree that eliminating all the manual tasks associated with managing data, including searching for it, checking it in and out, and sharing it would benefit their company.
+Manufacturers widely acknowledge that eliminating all the manual tasks associated with data management, such as searching for it, checking it in and out, and sharing it, would greatly benefit their companies.

 Interestingly, only 2% of survey respondents said there would be no impact on the business.
 This means an overwhelming 98% of manufacturers see business value in reducing non-value-added work.